grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 * [FaucK](https://github.com/ccrma/chugins/tree/main/Faust): the combination of the [ChucK Programming Language](http://chuck.cs.princeton.edu/) and Faust

 * [libossia](https://github.com/ossia/libossia) is a modern C++, cross-environment distributed object model for creative coding.
-It is used in in [Ossia score](https://github.com/ossia/score) project
+It is used in [Ossia score](https://github.com/ossia/score) project

 * [Radium](https://users.notam02.no/~kjetism/radium/) is a music editor with a new type of interface, including a Faust audio DSP development environment using libfaust with the LLVM and Interpreter backends